boazsegev/iodine/SPEC-PubSub-Draft.md

 # Ruby pub/sub API Specification Draft

+### Draft State

+This draft is under discussion and will be implemented by iodine starting with the 0.8.x versions.

+---

 ## Purpose

 This document details a Rack specification extension for publish/subscribe (pub/sub) modules that can extend WebSocket / EventSource Rack servers.